-5.3.8 Molecular sequence numbers
+5.3.9 Molecular sequence numbers

 Molecular sequence numbers are the accession numbers under which nucleic acid or amino acid sequences can be found in their respective repositories (Genbank, PIR & SWISSPROT).
-The repository name and accession number for all molecular sequence numbers mentioned in Embase articles are indexed.
+The repository name and accession number for those molecular sequence numbers which are newly submitted to a repository mentioned in an original study are indexed.

-Only newly submitted sequences are indexed.
 However, these designations are not visible and searchable on all platforms.